taishi-i/awesome-ChatGPT-repositories/README.md

  * [awesome-gpt](https://github.com/formulahendry/awesome-gpt) - A curated list of awesome projects and resources related to GPT, ChatGPT, OpenAI, LLM, and more.
  * [awesome-instruction-dataset](https://github.com/yaodongc/awesome-instruction-dataset) - A collection of open-source dataset to train instruction-following LLMs (ChatGPT,LLaMA,Alpaca)
  * [awesome-chatgpt](https://github.com/uhub/awesome-chatgpt) - A curated list of awesome ChatGPT related projects.
+ * [Awesome-Prompt-Engineering](https://github.com/promptslab/awesome-prompt-engineering) - This repository contains a hand-curated resources for Prompt Engineering with a focus on Generative Pre-trained Transformer (GPT), ChatGPT, PaLM etc
+ * [awesome-generative-ai](https://github.com/filipecalegario/awesome-generative-ai) - A curated list of Generative AI tools, works, models, and references

 ## Prompts